dragonguide/dragonguide/home.md

 - A safe space to document and share your personal draconic experiences.

 We are currently working on setting up the site, and adding as much content as possible.
 Contributions would very much be appreciated!

+## Tasks
+Before publically announcing this site, there are several things that still need to be done.

+- [ ] Expand the site to include all the basic topics on draconity.
+- [ ] Ask permission where needed for content and images that are currently on the website.
+- [ ] Ask people pre-launch for any contributions and feedback.
+- [ ] Discuss and decide on a license for the content on the website.

 ## Contact
 For any inqueries, you may contact us by sending a mail to `contact@[domain of this website]`.
 We aim to respond in 1 to 2 days.